Skip to main content

 • For each shadow casting directional or spot light, the scene must be rendered once into a shadow map every frame.
 Omni light shadows are far more expensive since the scene is rendered six times per light (the shadow map is stored as a 6-sided cube map).
 Rendering the scene into shadow maps places load on both the CPU and the GPU.

-• Using a greater shadow map resolution with generate crisper shadows but the GPU must fill more shadow map pixels and therefore this may affect frame rate.
+• Using a greater shadow map resolution will generate crisper shadows but the GPU must fill more shadow map pixels and therefore this may affect frame rate.

 • If your shadows are from static parts of the environment consider using lightmaps to bake shadows into textures.